drostron/slamdata-docs/source/administration-guide.rst

 .. attention:: **SlamData Advanced Features**

-  SlamData User Security is available only with SlamData Advanced Edition.
+  SlamData User Security is available only with **SlamData Advanced Edition**.

   |Murray-Small|